pegasystems/pega-helm-charts/README.md

 to which the Pega nodes connect as client.
 This new client-server deployment model introduces improved stability for Pega Platform deployments that use a large number of nodes, since it introduces independent scalability for both servers and clients in Pega Platform.
-Because of the inherent stability and scalability of this model, **Pega recommends that all clients deploying Pega platform 8.6 and later adopt this client-server model using Hazelcast.**
+Because of the inherent stability and scalability of this model, **Pega recommends that all clients deploying Pega platform 8.6 and later adopt this client-server model using Hazelcast.
+Embedded deployment would not be supported in future platform releases.**
 To deploy Pega platform and Hazelcast using this client-server deployment model, you must download and push the Clustering Service Docker image, `platform/clustering-service` to your Docker repository and use with the Hazelcast subchart under [Pega charts](charts/pega/charts).For the `platform/clustering-service` image, the :tag represents the version of Clustering Service you want to install, for example the tag :1.0.3 will install clustering-service version 1.0.3.